 The library acquires books and documentary material.
 For purchase orders, examined by a "special commission", please fillout the form.

-In 1872 when the Specola "moved" to the Arcetri hills, the collection of the antique and rare books remained in the museum's library and today is preserved at the Museo Galileo in Florence.
-Right from the start the library dealt whith astronomical research.
-The books in the new library were mainly for astronomers use.
+In 1872 when the Specola "moved" to the Arcetri hills, much of the book heritage dedicated to astronomy formed the basis of the collection of the Arcetri Library.
 In the following years the library holdings were connected with scientific interests and biographies of the observatory's directors, starting with Wilheim Tempel whose name is linked to his beautiful drawings of celestial objects.
-In 1879 Tempel with his drawings won the famous Lincei Prize.
+In 1879 Tempel with his drawings won the H.M.
+Umberto I Prize for Astronomy of the Royal Academy of Lincei.
 When Tempel died (1889) the Arcetri building and library were neglected for years.